-When you unpack Sitecore Install Framework, it contains a folder of markdown documentation that you can read with any text editor or markdown reader.
+When you unpack the Sitecore Installation Framework (SIF), it contains a folder of markdown documentation that you can read with any text editor or markdown reader.

 To read the documentation, in the Windows Explorer, navigate to the SitecoreInstallFramework \docs folder and use a text editor or markdown reader to open the relevant topic.